 Use Kinder Egg toy capsules to store small things

-If you eat Kinder Eggs, you will know that inside the chocolate egg you get a toy inside a small yellow or orange capsule.
+If you have ever eaten a Kinder Egg, you will know that inside the chocolate egg you get a toy inside a small yellow or orange capsule.
 These capsules can be reused as handy storage for anything small, such as seeds, beads or pills.

 Recycle metal bottle lids